Bull thistle identification and control

 Public and private landowners are not required to control infestations of bull thistle that occur on their property in King County.
 Bull thistle is a Class C Noxious Weed in Washington, first listed in 1988.
 Because control is not required in the county, it is on the list of Non-Regulated Noxious Weeds for King County.
 For more information, see Noxious Weed Lists and Laws or visit the website of the Washington State Noxious Weed Control Board.

-Bull thistle might be confused with native thistles as well as more serious noxious weeds such as milk thistle, a Class A noxious weed in Washington, and Canada thistle, a Class C noxious weed that is much more difficult to control.
+Bull thistle might be confused with native thistles as well as more serious noxious weeds such as milk thistle, a Class A noxious weed in Washington, and creeping thistle, a Class C noxious weed that is much more difficult to control.

 - Branching, erect biennial, 2 to 6 feet tall